-Use the overhead opening hatch for daylight and fresh air.
+Use the portlight and the overhead hatch for daylight and fresh air.
 For additional night lighting, use the 12-volt lights.

 To operate galley drawers, push button to extend the knob and pull open.
 Push button in to lock.
 Lock drawers before getting underway.
 Remove the drawers by extending the drawer, depressing the latch in the track and pulling out the drawer.